diagrid-labs/.github/profile/README.md

 # 👋 Welcome to Diagrid Labs

-This is the place where you can find sample code and demo apps created by Diagrid.
+Hands-on workshops, sample applications and demos all created by Diagrid.

 ## Learn Dapr